USNavalResearchLaboratory/turboWAVE/docs/dev-testing.rst

 The content of test cases is varied, but all test cases should use the test assertion macros so that the runner can properly analyze the test results.
 As of this writing the available macros are::

-    REGISTER_TEST(); // optional, helps runner to find the name of the test ASSERT_EQ(actual,expected); // integers are equal
+    ASSERT_EQ(actual,expected); // integers are equal
     ASSERT_NEAR(actual,expected,tol); // floating point difference is within tolerance ASSERT_GTREQ(actual,expected); // actual integer >= expected integer